 Later he was inspired by famous painters such as Jeroen Bosch, Bruegel and Rubens.
-For his series of paintings “Visiting the Arnolfini family with Jan van Eijck” was the model “The Arnolfini bridal couple” by Jan van Eijck in the National Gallery in London.
+For his series of paintings “Visiting the Arnolfini family with Jan van Eyck” was the model “The Arnolfini bridal couple” by Jan van Eyck in the National Gallery in London.
 Numerous sketches and drawings preceded his series of paintings in a more linear style.
 The sketches were tools for determining the colors and format of the paintings, but became works of art in themselves.
 The different styles and working methods can be seen in Valkenburg.

 Rescued wall relief is replaced

 Besides being a visual artist, Pierre van Soest was a teacher.
 Between 1965 and 1971 he taught at De Ateliers 63 in Haarlem and at the Royal Academy of Art and Design in Den Bosch.